jxjshaw/jxjshaw.github.io/_posts/2002-01-01-Music-Videos.md

         <p class="lead"> When I was a college hipster, I worked in video production and post production. <p>

           <p class="lead">
-         Here are a few videos from work/fun.
-They've been featured on some of those underground blogs.</p>
+         Here are a few videos from work/fun.</p>